microsoft/msfs-avionics-mirror/README.md

 Welcome to the Microsoft Flight Simulator avionics source code mirror.
 At this time, this repository contains the source code for the Garmin G1000 NXi as well as the related Typescript/JSX avionics creation framework.
 Additional avionics sources may be mirrored on this repository at a later date.

+## Documentation

+Documentation for the provided Typescript/JSX avionics creation framework can be found at https://microsoft.github.io/msfs-avionics-mirror/

 ## Contributing

 This repository is solely a mirror for the provided source for reference purposes and community usage.
 Contributions to the source are not able to be accepted at this time.